Hedvig Gebhard: Politician

 In politics, Gebhard was primarily an advocate for families and for the domestic economy.
 As an advocate for women, she co-founded the Union, the Women's Affairs Association in Finland.
 She was active in the Union for several decades and became acquainted with other activists including Miina Sillanpää, who became her friend and parliamentary colleague.

 In 1907, Gebhard (and Sillanpää) were among the first 19 female members elected to the Parliament of Finland.
 Her husband was also elected to Parliament that year.

 Journalist

-She had planned to become a journalist but found it impossible to enter the newspaper industry until 1922 when Kotiliesi, a magazine concerning women and homes, made her the chairman of its editorial staff.
+She had planned to become a journalist but found it impossible to enter the newspaper industry until 1922 when Kotiliesi, a magazine concerning women and homes, made her the chairperson of its editorial staff.
 Kotiliesi was first published in 1923 and Gebhard continued to be part of the editorial staff for more than forty years, until her death in 1961.

 Personal life

 She was married to the economist Hannes Gebhard; they had a daughter, the inventor Maiju Gebhard.